RitaJind/user-management-service/README.md

 ## 👨‍💻 About the Senior Software Engineer

-**Rita Jindal** - Full Stack Developer
+**Rita Jindal** - Software Engieer

 *Passionate about building scalable, secure, and maintainable software solutions.
-Experienced in microservices architecture, cloud-native development, and full-stack web applications.*
+Experienced in microservices architecture, cloud-native, and full-stack software development.*